EDR23/EDR-VAULT/README.md

 | Themes  | Abyss | | Jungle | | Aurora | | Obsidian | | Ember | | Storm | | Dawn |

+### 7. Notifications EDR-VAULT uses Windows 10/11 notification system so make sure you enable if you want to get notified when a backup or purge happend.

 ---

 ## License